JonathanGrossmanITC/first_steps_07_javascript_logic/README.md

 - A `while` loop repeats a block of code **while** a condition is true and therefore the number of times it runs is not necessarily pre-defined
 - A `for/in` loop is like a `for` loop but it's for looping through an object of key:value pairs, not for strings and arrays
 - Here is [an example](https://www.w3schools.com/js/js_loop_for.asp) of how a `for` loop can transform your code
-- Walk through a `for` loop step-by-step explaining what happens and how the syntax works
+- Walk through a `for` loop step-by-step explaining what happens and how the syntax works -- Focus on using the index position to move through the array
+  -- Having a solid understanding of [index positions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Indexed_collections#referring_to_array_elements) is critical
+  -- ES6 has [built-in methods for looping](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Indexed_collections#array_methods) that you should know
 - Here are [examples](https://www.w3schools.com/js/js_loop_while.asp) of how a `while` loop works with some explanation
 - Walk through a `for` loop step-by-step explaining what happens and how the syntax works
 - Here is [an example and description](https://www.w3schools.com/js/js_loop_forin.asp) of how a `for in` loop works
+- [MDN's in-depth discussion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration) is a good resource to learn more advanced ways of working with loops, like using `break` and `continue`

 ## [Conditionals, Operators, and Expressions](#conditionals-operators-and-expressions)